khibino/haskell-relational-record/quickstart.md

 Let's define our first relation.
 Copy the following to "hello.hs":

 {% highlight haskell %}
-import Database.Relational -- for LTS-10
+import Database.Relational -- for LTS-11 or LTS-10
 -- import Database.Relational.Query -- instead of "import Database.Relational" for LTS-9 or LTS-8

 hello :: Relation () (Int, String)